 For example, if your child vomits at 8:00 AM on Monday, but then again at 1:00 PM on Monday, the 48-hour countdown begins from 1:00 PM on Monday, meaning they cannot return until 1:00 PM on Wednesday.

-Returning to School After Exclusion
+Returning to School After the 48-Hour Stay at Home Period

-If your child completes the full 48-hour exclusion period during the school day, they are welcome to return under the following terms:
+If your child completes the full 48-hour period during the school day, they are welcome to return under the following terms:

 -